kkmzero/Logger/README.md

 ```

-Output line in log file looks somewhat like this:
+Output line in log file then looks somewhat like this:

 ```
 Logging: Func: hr in file: main.cpp on line 27